-When the payoff uncertainty starts to increase, the performance of both copy-if-better and copy-the-best deteriorates.
+As payoff uncertainty increases, the performance of both copy-if-better and copy-the-best social learning deteriorates.
 In both cases there is an increased chance of accidentally adopting a suboptimal variant.
-However, in copy-if-better the bias introduced by payoff uncertainty affects only the evaluation stage, and hence its effect is smaller than the in copy-the-best where instead the bias is present also in the selection of the social teacher.
-Indeed the distance between the rates of evolution of the two learning strategies decreases with increasing payoff uncertainty, and when σ>1.5, copy-if-better yields higher g than copy-the-best for higher values of k.
-In copy-the-best we also observe how the beneficial effect of a larger k (larger pool of potential new beneficial variants) is counterbalanced by the increasing chance of accidentally copying the trait of an individual that accidentally produced a high payoff value despite possessing a suboptimal variant.
-Thus when payoff uncertainty is increased, a smaller sample pools can, counter-intuitively, offer a faster rate of evolution.
-Smaller values of k minimise the chance of accidental shifts to suboptimal cultural traits, even at the cost of reducing the potential pool of new beneficial variants.
+However, in copy-if-better learning the sampling bias introduced by payoff uncertainty affects only the evaluation stage, and hence its effect is smaller than the in copy-the-best learning where instead the bias is also present in the selection of the social model.
+Indeed the difference between the rates of evolution of the two learning strategies decreases with increasing payoff uncertainty, such that once σ>1.5, copy-if-better social learning actually yields higher g than copy-the-best learning when k is large.
+Thus with copy-the-best social learning we observe how the beneficial effect of a larger sample pool size, k, is counterbalanced by the increased chance of inadvertently copying the trait of an individual who by chance produced a high payoff value despite possessing a suboptimal variant.
+As a result, when payoff uncertainty is increased, a smaller sample pool can, counter-intuitively, promote a faster rate of cumulative cultural evolution because the benefit of minimising the risk of accidentally adopting suboptimal cultural traits outweighs the cost of reducing the potential pool of new beneficial variants.

 [Figure 3]

-Figure 3: Effect of payoff uncertainty (σ), and sample pool size (k) to the rate of cultural evolution (average cultural trait value after 1,000 time-steps) for social learning strategies (red=copy-the-best; blue=copy-if-better; yellow=random copying; darker colour indicates higher payoff-uncertainty within each plot).
+Figure 3: Effect of payoff uncertainty (σ), and sample pool size (k) on the rate of cumulative cultural evolution (average cultural trait value after 1,000 time-steps) for three social learning rules (red=copy-the-best; blue=copy-if-better; yellow=random copying; darker colour indicates higher payoff-uncertainty within each plot).

-We further explored the relationship between census population (N) and sample pool size (k), by running the copy-the-best and copy-if-better models with four settings of σ (0, 0.4, 1.5, and 4) and three settings of N (1000, 2000 and 4000).
-The results (fig.4) show that, overall, payoff-uncertainty is still major driver for change in the rate of cultural evolution for both learning strategies.
-Census population size is the second best predictor for the copy-if-better model, whilst in copy-the-best the relative contribution of N and k to g appears to be a function of σ.
-With lower payoff uncertainty differences in the sample pool size show more variations than changes in N, while with larger payoff-uncertainty variation in N appear to have a stronger impact.
+In experiment three we further explored the relationship between census population (N) and sample pool size (k), by running the copy-the-best and copy-if-better models with four settings of σ (0, 0.4, 1.5, and 4) and three settings of N (1000, 2000 and 4000).
+The results (fig.4) show that, overall, payoff-uncertainty is still the major driver ofchange in the rate of cumulative cultural evolution for both social learning strategies.
+Census population size, N, is the second best predictor for the copy-if-better rule.
+In the case of the copy-the-best rule the relative effect of N and k on cultural evolution,g, appears to be a function of payoff uncertainty, σ: when σ is low differences in the sample pool size are a stronger determinant of the rate of cumulative cultural evolution than changes in census population size, while when σ is larger the ratio N/k is a better predictor of the rate of cultural evolution.

 [Figure 4]

-Figure 4: Effect of payoff uncertainty (σ), sample pool size (k) , and census population size (N) to the rate of cultural evolution (average cultural trait value after 1,000 time-steps) for social learning strategies.
+Figure 4: Effect of payoff uncertainty (σ), sample pool size (k) , and census population size (N) on the rate of cumulative cultural evolution (average cultural trait value after 1,000 time-steps) for copy-the-best and copy-if-better social learning rules.

 4. Discussion and conclusion